gouthampacha/interop/doc/source/process/CoreDefinition.rst

 Foundation Board to determine how commercial implementations of OpenStack can be granted use of the trademark.
 They will continue to get refined over the next 6 months as the to-be-renamed-Core-Definition Committee refines the must-pass test selection process and governance.
-They committee may suggest changes to the by-laws to clarify the definition of core.
+The committee may suggest changes to the by-laws to clarify the definition of core.

 ::